kuloud/flutter_my_tracker/PRIVACY-POLICY.md

 1. Disclaimer

-    1. Flove does not assume any responsibility for personal information disclosure, loss, theft and other problems caused by the user's own reasons.
+    1. FlyMove does not assume any responsibility for personal information disclosure, loss, theft and other problems caused by the user's own reasons.
     1. Feille does not assume any responsibility for the leakage, loss, theft and other problems of personal information caused by force majeure or third-party reasons.

 1. Changes in Terms

-    1. Flove may revise this Privacy Policy from time to time, and the revised terms will be posted on the Flove App.
+    1. FlyMove may revise this Privacy Policy from time to time, and the revised terms will be posted on the FlyMove App.
     1. Users should consult this Privacy Policy in time to understand the latest privacy policy.

 1. Applicable law and dispute resolution